AyushPanday1/Movix/README.md

-# Movix - Movie Website
+# Movix - Movie Website!

 Movix is a movie information website that utilizes data from TMDB (The Movie Database).
 Built with React, Redux, and Vite, Movix offers users access to a vast collection of movie details, including plot summaries, cast, crew, ratings, and more.